scriptype/salinger/README.md

   }
    ```

  - As the scripts imply, there should be something named **run**.
 Well, that's actually the folder in which we manage our tasks.
-So, in the project root, there's a **run** directory.
+So, in the project root, there's a **run** directory with some files in it.
 The folder tree then looks like this:

    ```
 ├── package.json